tibbben/indigenous-cartography/syllabus.md

 #### *Week 7 (Feb.
 28 - Mar.
 2): Indigenous Cartographies and Colonialism II* \[ TURN IN ASSIGNMENT \#2 \]

 > Explore the contemporary mapping of indigenous lands as a legacy of colonial activity with a geographical focus in the United States.
-Possible guest speaker from Seminole or Miccosukee Tribe (or field trip).

 -   Meaning in maps and storytelling with maps
 -   Synergy between Indigenous and Cartesian knowledge systems